 There are two ways of claiming back mis-sold Payment Protection Insurance PPI?

-Do It Yourself (DIY) or employ a firm with the low fee of just 12% +VAT.
+Do It Yourself (DIY) or employ a firm to do this for you.

 You can enter a claim by using our free templates;